DrMemCS/drmem/doc/book/content/TUTORIAL.md

 ## Setting a Device

-For a timer device, when the `enable` device goes from false to true, the timer starts timing.
+For a timer device, when the `enable` device goes from `false` to `true`, the timer starts timing.

-Put the current browser window, which is monitoring the `output` device, aside and open another browser window.
+Put the current window, which is monitoring the `output` device, aside and open another window (or tab, depending on your GraphQL client.)
 Connect to DrMem using the same URL as before.
-In this window, we're going to set the timer's `enable` device to true so it begins timing.
+In this window, we're going to set the timer's `enable` device to `true` so it begins timing.

 Enter this query: